Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Our Agnostic Approach

-Next we discuss the use of tree-based and other methods. \cite{Imai:stuff} discussed the use of a heuristic support-vector-machine method with lasso penalization for classification of heterogeneous treatments into positive and negative ones.
-They used the Horvitz-Thompson transformation of the outcome (e.g., as in \cite{hirano:imbens:ridder,abadieDD}) such that the new outcome becomes an unbiased, noisy version of CATE. \cite{athey:trees} made use of the Horvitz-Thompson transformation of the outcome variable to inform the process of building causal trees, with the main goal of predicting CATE.
-They also provide a valid inference result on average treatment effects for groups defined by the tree leaves, conditional on the data split in two subsamples: one used to build the tree leaves and the one to estimate the predicted values given the leaves.
+Another approach is to use tree-based and other methods. \cite{Imai:stuff} discussed the use of a heuristic support-vector-machine method with lasso penalization for classification of heterogeneous treatments into positive and negative ones.
+They used the Horvitz-Thompson transformation of the outcome \citep[e.g., as in][]{hirano:imbens:ridder,abadieDD} such that the new outcome becomes an unbiased, noisy version of CATE.\footnote{Note that using Horvitz-Thompson (HT) transform of outcome, in this and other references, typically gives very noisy signal.
+One can improve the approach by either including the HT transform interacted with some baseline covariates as regressors in a regression model, as we do in the present paper, or using residualized outcomes in conjunction with HT, as in \cite{semenova2020}.} \cite{athey:trees} made use of the Horvitz-Thompson transformation of the outcome to inform the process of building causal trees, with the main goal of predicting CATE.
+They also provided a valid inference result on average treatment effects for groups defined by the tree leaves, conditional on the data split into two subsamples: one used to build the tree leaves and the one to estimate the predicted values given the leaves.
 Like our methods, this approach is essentially assumption-free.
-The difference with our generic approach is that it is limited to trees and does not account for splitting uncertainty, which is important in practical settings. \cite{wager:athey} provided a subsampling-based construction of a causal random forest, providing valid pointwise inference for CATE (see also the review in \cite{wager:athey} on prior uses of random forests in causal settings) for the case when covariates are very low-dimensional (and essentially uniformly distributed).\footnote{The dimension $d$ is fixed in \cite{wager:athey}; the analysis relies on the Stone's model with smoothness index $\beta=1$, in which no consistent estimator exists once $d \geq \log n$.
-It'd be interesting to establish consistency properties and find valid inferential procedures for the random forest in high-dimensional ($d \propto n$ or $d \gg n$) \textit{approximately sparse} cases, with continuous and categorical covariates, but we are not aware of any studies that cover such settings, which are of central importance to us.} Unfortunately, this condition rules out the typical high-dimensional settings that arise in many empirical problems, including the ones considered in this paper.
+Our paper is a complement, in that our approach can be used with any ML method. \cite{wager:athey} proposed a subsampling-based construction of a causal random forest, providing valid pointwise inference for CATE (see also the review in \cite{wager:athey} on prior uses of random forests in causal settings) for the case when covariates are very low-dimensional (and essentially uniformly distributed).\footnote{The dimension $d$ is fixed in \cite{wager:athey}; the analysis relies on the Stone's model with smoothness index $\beta=1$, in which no consistent estimator exists once $d \geq \log n$ in the minimax sense.} This condition rules out the typical high-dimensional settings that arise in many empirical problems, especially in current RCTs, where the number of baseline covariates is potentially very large.